cbclemmer/Old-Boilerplate/docs/index.md

 - restrict certain types of posts to certain users

 ###core
-- redis
 - make user/show just user.ejs

 ###Backend
 - add markdown posting
 - collect the first one 50 friend IDs
 - be able to delete posts and users
-- make sure a group cannot take a user's username for it's handle and vise versa
 - allow users to have different types(admin, teacher, boss etc.) and a heiarchy

 ###Frontend